linx-software/linx-oauth2-token-service/README.md

 ---
 ## Missing pieces and roadmap

+A limitation of the current design is that only 1 access token per service provider can exist per API Key.
+Adding a feature to have multiple access tokens for a service linked to a single API Key would be useful.

 Currently, all the interaction with the service is achieved using a request platform like Linx or Postman which requires you to manually execute the required steps.

-The plan for this project is to hopefully implement a front-end with JavaScript or React which will allow you to more easily manage tokens from a front-end portal, without having to set up web service calls to manage user registration and token generation.
+The plan for this project is to hopefully implement a front-end with JavaScript or React which will allow you to more easily manage tokens from a front-end portal, without having to set up web service calls to manage user registration and token generation etc.

 ---